JSpeedie/G2ME-legacy/README.md

 `G2ME -A Julian`

-Takes a file path, and prints the names of all the events this player attended that were tracked by the system.
+Stands for "events **A**ttended".
+Takes one argument in the form of a player file, and prints the names of all the events this player attended that were tracked by the system.

 Example output: